Invariant Causal Set Covering Machines: Background and Related Work

 \subsection{Problem setting}

 We consider a standard supervised binary classification setting, where the observations are feature-label pairs $(\xb,y)$, with $\xb \in \Xcal$ and $y \in \{0, 1\}$.
 Further, as in \citet{Heinze-Deml_Peters_Meinshausen_2018}, we consider the case where the observations have been collected in multiple environments $e \in \Ecal$, which correspond to various experimental conditions (e.g., populations from different geographic locations, measurement devices with different calibrations, etc.).
 Hence, we assume access to observations $(\xb, y, e) \sim P(\Xb, Y, E)$, where the data-generating process $P$ factorizes according to $G$ depicted at \cref{fig:causal-graph}.
 The random variable $\Xb$ is segmented as $\Xb = [\Xb_A, \Xb_B, \Xb_C]$, respectively denoting the causal parents of $Y$, variables that are not directly related to $Y$, and the causal children of $Y$.
 Formally, we make the following assumptions, which are common in the causal discovery literature \citep[see][]{glymour2019review}: \begin{assumption} (Causal Markov assumption) We assume that \emph{d-separation}\footnote{See \citet{koller2009probabilistic} (Chap.
-3) for an introduction.} in $G$ implies conditional independence in~$P$, i.e., for arbitrary random variables $U$, $V$, $W$: $U \independent_{\!\!G}\, V \mid W \Rightarrow U \independent_{\!\!P}\,V \mid W$, where $\independent_{\!\!G}$ denotes d-separation and $\independent_{\!\!P}$ denotes independence in distribution. \end{assumption} \begin{assumption} (Faithfulness assumption) For arbitrary random variables $U$, $V$, $W$: $U \!\independent_{\!\!P}\, V \mid W \Rightarrow U \independent_{\!\!G}\,V \mid W$. \end{assumption}
+3) for an introduction.} in $G$ implies conditional independence in~$P$, i.e., for arbitrary random variables $U$, $V$, $W$: